robertbeal/arch-install/README.md

 The steps I use to get an intial install of Arch Linux.
 It includes both BIOS/MBR and UEFI/GPT steps as I've got a mixture of old and new hardware.

-## Assumptions

-The guide assumes that `/dev/sda` is the system disk
+It will create an installation with block device device encryption (aside from the boot partition) using LVM on LUKS (via `dm-crypt)`.
+The boot partition can be better secured using UEFI if you're able to sign the bootloader.

 ## Additional Files

 - `sshd_config` - a hardened, production grade OpenSSH example config
 - `sysctl.conf` - tweaked kernel settings for better security

+## Assumptions

+The guide assumes that `/dev/sda` is the system disk

 ## Steps